Using the Vendor Dashboard

 For more information about the Vendor List, vendor profiles, and vendor scores, see our How to Create and Manage Vendor Profiles article.

 The Vendor Status section of the dashboard consists of a table and pie chart displaying the status of each of the vendor profiles you've added to your account.
-The vendor profile must be in the Active status before you can send questionnaire assessments to the vendor contact.
+The vendor profile must be in the Active or Pending Approval status before you can send questionnaire assessments to the vendor contact.
 The vendor statuses are Active, Inactive, Pending Approval, Rejected, and Incomplete.

 To learn how to work with vendor profiles, see our How to Create and Manage Vendor Profiles article.